Azure/azure-sdk-for-java/sdk/servicebus/azure-messaging-servicebus/docs/SyncReceiveAndPrefetch.md

 If the application decide not to do anything with the messages in the buffer, those are eventually GC-ed.
 If such messages were requested with PEEK_LOCK mode, then, after the server-side lock duration elapses, a later `receiveMessages` call on another `ServiceBusReceiverClient` object returns the same messages.

+## Only one Iterable can be "active"

+It is possible to have more than one Iterables to co-exist.
+For example, 3 Iterable will be allocated and co-exists if the application simply calls `receiveMessages` 3 times in a row.

+Regardless of the number of co-existing Iterables, there can be only one "active" Iterable, i.e., the application can iterate only one Iterable at a time.
+The currently "active" Iterable needs to complete ("terminated") for another Iterable to be "active".
+The Iterable transitions from "active" to "terminated" in the FIFO order they were allocated.

+Hence it is recommended to complete the iteration on Iterable from a `receiveMessages` call before invoking `receiveMessages` again to another Iterable.
+There is no actual use of many "in-active" Iterables to co-exists; it just consumes Heap, making it hard to reason the app code.

 ## Timers in receiveMessages API

 An invocation of `receiveMessages(int maxMessages, Duration maxWaitTime)` uses two timers.